Office Romance: Audience reaction, critical reception and awards

 Office Romance was a Soviet hit movie in 1978 having 58.4 million viewers, and still remains one of the most popular Soviet-era films in Russia and other former Soviet republics.
 Alisa Freindlich and Andrey Myagkov were named Best Actors of the year by readers of Soviet Screen magazine.

 The film received general approval from critics; there was not one negative review of the film.
 High artistical level, skills and organic collaboration of director and actors were noted, as well as vivid portrayal of Moscow, comic elements in parallel with investigation of moral issues.

 Members of the State Art Council nominated the leading actors for the USSR State Prize.
 Alisa Freindlich was the only lead one who didn't receive the Prize - according to the rules of that time, an actor couldn't be given a new prize within two years of getting a previous one, and Freindlich had already been awarded for her stage performance a year before the release of the film.

-On the 40th anniversary of the film's release, Google released a Google Doodle in its honor for Russia and Ukraine.
+On the 40th anniversary of the film's release, Google released a Google Doodle.

 In 2011 a remake was released, titled Office Romance.
 Our Time, with Sarik Andreasyan serving as director.